 GNSS constellations are designed to provide worldwide positioning services with an accuracy ranging from 5 to 15 meters.
 More precise accuracies are not possible with standard GNSS due to minor timing errors and satellite orbit errors, plus atmospheric conditions that affect the signals and their arrival time on Earth.
 However, there are ways to improve GNSS accuracy using additional services.
 There are four primary services available, each capable of improving position accuracies to better than one meter:

-Hemisphere GNSS is an industry leader in designing and manufacturing products that are compatible with radiobeacon, SBAS, and OmniSTAR to offer customers maximum flexibility.
+Hemisphere GNSS is an industry leader in designing and manufacturing products that are compatible with radiobeacon and SBAS to offer customers maximum flexibility.
 The innovation continues with our RTK-capable products available on both our Crescent and Eclipse product lines.

 The U.S. Coast Guard and Army Corps of Engineers have established a network of radiobeacons that constantly broadcast differential GPS (DGPS) corrections to receivers.
 The network covers the United States from coast to coast.
 The Canadian Coast Guard provides similar beacon coverage along its coast lines, the Great Lakes, and the St. Lawrence River.
 There are similar beacon networks in many other regions worldwide.